JakeOtto/python_practice/chapter1/05_further_string_manipulation.md

 Python, as with many programming languages, indexes strings (and other sequences) starting at 0.
 We call this **Zero Indexing**.

-If we called `len()` on our food string, we'd see there are nine characters including the space but, indexing from zero, this is what their indices look like.
+If we called `len()` on our string, we'd see there are nine characters including the space but, indexing from zero, this is what their indices look like.